jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D35

   I've continued building the portfolio project on the (New) Responsive Web Design Curriculum in FreeCodeCamp and almost done finalizing the design.

+### R1D36

+  I've continued building the portfolio project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.
+I'm done finalizing the design and structuring it in html.